Asthma is a chronic (long-term) lung illness involving the airways in the lungs. These airways, or bronchial tubes, let air in and out of the lungs.

-Secondhand smoke can affect health in many ways and asthma is one of them.
-Secondhand smoke can cause heart disease, lung cancer, worse asthma and asthma-related problems, wheezing, coughing, bronchitis, and pneumonia.
-Secondhand smoke quickly affects the heart, blood vessels, and blood circulation in a harmful way.
+Secondhand smoke can affect health in many ways, and asthma is one of them.
+Secondhand smoke can cause heart disease, lung cancer, worsening asthma, asthma-related problems, wheezing, coughing, bronchitis, and pneumonia.
+In addition, secondhand smoke quickly affects the heart, blood vessels, and blood circulation in a harmful way.

 What can be done regarding secondhand smoke?